Ukurant Makes Space: eight highlights by emerging designers in Copenhagen

 At 3 Days of Design 2019 Nordic workplaces become flexible, design crafts are ‘not-necessarily’ functional, chairs protect the ocean while art injects irreverence into design.

-Irreplaceable Landscapes: at Dorte Mandrup showcases sustainable architectures in endangered UNESCO sites
+Irreplaceable Landscapes: Dorte Mandrup showcases sustainable architectures in endangered UNESCO sites

 IRREPLACEABLE LANDSCAPES exhibition @ DAC.
 Photo by R. Hjortshoj - courtesy of the Danish Architecture Center.